 Our journey discovering the world of sustainability today is bringing us far away: next stop, India!
-Ecobnb suggests you the 10 best eco-stays in the land of temples, of the River Gange and of the hundreds of colours.
+Find out 10 of the best eco-stays in the land of temples, of the River Gange, and of the hundreds of colors.
 But first, we should try to answer an important question.
 Which one?
 Keep reading to find it out!

 - The environment hosting the l’eco-stay.
 If the hospitality is surrounded by nature, the good practices for sustainable tourism should always be supervised.
 Let’s think about India, where structures are built in Natural Reserves and so they offer guests the chance to see local and wild animals.
 But if this implies taking away spaces from animals and putting them in danger… this is surely not something environment-friendly to do!
 Once more, it is of major importance to understand the owners’ intentions.

 - The construction materials.
 Of course, bio-architecture is one of the decisive factors to understand whether the eco-stay is really green on nor.
 But building with woods doesn’t automatically means to act sustainable: is it local wood?
 How many trees where cut?
 Where other trees planted?

 Here are the 10 greenest and most beautiful eco-stays in the magic country of India.

 Santiniketan, in Western Bengala, is the cultural and artistic beating heart of whole India.
 In this eco-stay you can sleep in a Mud Villa or in the Mud Cottage, which are built with local mud, just as the traditional Indian houses.
 Guests are family to the owners: you’ll be welcomed with open arms.

 Prices: from 39€ per night in the cottage, for two people including breakfast

 River Tirthan is the only one in the region of Himachal Pradesh where no dam was built: locals fought so much to protect the natural environment along the river that the only way of reaching the Abode of Woods, a guesthouse all surrounded by trees is…a trolley hanging from a cord!